Miller0667/RustyLevelEditor/README.md

 The tile variant refers to each individual image within the tile group

 Layers:

-I very quickly made a layer system.
-Right now, it mainly works with the offgrid tiles, which is the main reason i needed the layer system anyways. with the way it renders tiles, offgrid tiles will always be behind on grid tiles within the same layer.
-If the offgrid tiles are 1 layer above the on grid tiles, then they will be placed in front of the on grid tiles P.S.
-Do not worry if you space layers out more than 1 or 2 between each layer.
-The way it renders, it only renders layers with actual tiles on them.
+with the way it renders tiles, offgrid tiles will always be behind on grid tiles within the same layer.
+If the offgrid tiles are 1 layer above the on grid tiles, then they will be placed in front of the on grid tiles.
-There is not a system that checks for tiles, only if you place a tile on the layer that has not been used, it will initiate that layer.
-If you delete all tiles off of a layer, it will still be active.
-This will be changed in the future
+You can delete only the tiles that were placed on the layer you are currently on, I know this can get a bit frustrating when deleting a lot of things, so I will add some keybinds in the future to toggle this on/off

 how to add more tile assets:
 You can not add any assets through the editor as of yet, you need to go into the code and manually drag and drop your tile folder into the data/images/tiles section.
 It will read it from there